CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 When the `storage_api` is enabled, it will be used if possible and depending on the size of the imported data.
 To use it, the BigQuery billing project that you use must have the BigQuery Storage API enabled.
 For more information, see "Enabling the API" in the Google BigQuery documentation: https://cloud.google.com/bigquery/docs/reference/storage/#enabling_the_api.

-:warning: Pricing for the BigQuery Storage API is different than pricing for the standard API.
-For more information, see "BigQuery Storage API Pricing" in the Google BigQuery documentation: https://cloud.google.com/bigquery/pricing#storage-api. :warning:
+**Warning:** Pricing for the BigQuery Storage API is different than pricing for the standard API.
+For more information, see "BigQuery Storage API Pricing" in the Google BigQuery documentation: https://cloud.google.com/bigquery/pricing#storage-api.

 #### Location